axelvaldez/radical-companies/_posts/2-fiat-model/2023-02-14-ptsd-and-trust.markdown

 <h1>Trauma</h1>
  <p>Here is our starting point: <span class="_quotespan">Business encourages competition, and competition leads to trauma.</span> Ans some of this trauma ends up as PTSD.</p>
  <p>The <span class="_paradigm">Fiat</span> (<span class="_quotespan">because I say so</span>) system encourages competition and domination.
 It also encourages helplessness, another key component of PTSD.
 A terrifying event is even more harmful when you can do nothing to stop or diminish it.
 And <span class="_paradigm">Fiat</span> is the very definition of helplessness.
-This is built into structure of <span class="_paradigm">Fiat</span> businesses.
+This is built into the structure of <span class="_paradigm">Fiat</span> businesses.
 Top bosses compete.
 Lesser bosses compete.
 Wanna-be bosses compete.
 People compete for resources to do their jobs.</p>
  <p>The winners end on top and get to dominate the losers.
 They get not only higher status, they also get to extract more money for themselves.
-Their  voice becomes more dominant as their place in the <span class='_paradigm'>Fiat</spam> hierarchy goes up.
+Their  voice becomes more dominant as their place in the <span class='_paradigm'>Fiat</span> hierarchy goes up.
 The whole <span class="_paradigm">Fiat</span> hierarchy works that way.</p>
  <p>And, as it turns out, that is <em>not natural</em>.</p>

 <h1>The Right to Deny</h1>